armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-34.md

 version: 00.08.34
 ---

+## Improvements

-Make Namespaces and CustomResourceDefinitions cacheable despite the use of `kubesvc.runtime.defaults.onlySpinnakerManaged` configuration set to true; in this way the Spinnaker UI could show the information without matter of the value of that configuration.
+Namespaces and CustomResourceDefinitions are now cacheable even when `kubesvc.runtime.defaults.onlySpinnakerManaged` is set to `true`.
+This change allows the UI to show that information consistently regardless of how that property is configured.